Policies and Procedures

 - Students requesting materials in an alternative format must own a physical copy of the textbook or other materials.

-- Materials provided to the Disabled Students Program for the purpose of conversion to alternative format may be disassembled and returned to the student in an altered condition.
+- Materials provided to the Student Accessibility Services Program for the purpose of conversion to alternative format may be disassembled and returned to the student in an altered condition.

 - Students may not copy or reproduce materials provided by the College and the alternatively formatted materials must be returned at the end of the semester for use by other students.